Missouri State University

 Gender studies expert Dr. Erin Kenny shares some insights.

-Filed Under: Faculty and Staff Page, In the News Tagged With: anthropology, College of Humanities and Public Affairs, Erin Kenny, faculty
+Filed Under: Faculty and Staff Page, In the News Tagged With: Anthropology, College of Humanities and Public Affairs, Erin Kenny, faculty

 Anthropological studies across the world contribute to understanding at home